LWP::ConnCache(3pm) - phpMan

 to save away connections and to get them back.

-$cache->deposit($type, $key, $conn)
+$cache->deposit($type, $key, $conn);

 This method adds a new connection to the cache.
-As a result other
+As a result, other

 already cached connections might be dropped.
-Multiple connections
+Multiple connections with

-with the same $type/$key might added.
+the same type/key might be added.

-$conn = $cache->withdraw($type, $key)
+my $conn = $cache->withdraw($type, $key);

 This method tries to fetch back a connection that was previously

 deposited.
-If no cached connection with the specified $type/$key
+If no cached connection with the specified $type/$key is

-is found, then "undef" is returned.
+found, then "undef" is returned.
 There is not guarantee that a

-deposited connection can be withdrawn, as the cache manger is free
+deposited connection can be withdrawn, as the cache manger is free to

-to drop connections at any time.
+drop connections at any time.

 The following methods are called internally.
 Subclasses might want to